-Active enhancers (state 7) may provide a better environment for HIV expression compared to quiescent genomic domains (state 15), although I have to say I’m surprised by the unexpected high expression of viruses in state 15 (should be more low/silent).
-I’m not sure what’s in state 15 since there is no enrichment of any marks in the ChromHMM plot in Figure 7A.

-The above conclusions also apply to comparisons between active enhancers (state 7) and weak transcription - gene bodies (state 5).
-Bivalent enhancers (state 12) may provide a better environment for HIV expression compared to quiescent genomic domains (state 4).

-Note for discussion: relate this conclusion to the idea that most intragenic proviruses are defective.

 Contribution of Nuclear Spatial Sub-compartments to HIV Proviral Transcription and Fate

 Within the nucleus of a mammalian cell, the genome within is partitioned into contact domains (A and B) that segregate into six sub-compartments (A1, A2, B1, B2, B3, and B4) and are associated with distinct patterns of histone marks {Rao, 2014 #804} (Figure 6A).
 AB and B-type sub-compartments correspond to known types of silent chromatin marks.
 AB, B1, B2 and B3 have very different properties.
 Sub-compartment B1 correlates positively with H3K27me3 and negatively with H3K36me3, suggestive of facultative heterochromatin.
 Sub-compartments B2 and B3 tend to lack all of the above-noted marks, includes 62% of pericentromeric heterochromatin and is enriched at the nuclear lamina and at nucleolar-associated domains.
 Sub-compartment B3 is enriched at the nuclear lamina (1.6-fold), but strongly depleted at nucleolar-associated domains.
 Sub-compartment B4 is mostly on chr19 and comprises a handful of regions, each of which contains many KRAB-ZNF superfamily genes (130 of the 278 KRAB-ZNF genes in the genome, a 65-fold enrichment).
 The two A-type sub-compartments are enriched in euchromatin marks, with higher coverage in A1 than in A2.